stevekrouse/blinknote/README.md

 ### Required

 * make sure changes are saved before page is closed
+* haven't been able to get an accurate count of bytes... https://github.com/dtuit/chrome-storage-largeSync
 * find a way to update the page when the data is changed in another tab without screwing things up (there's an onChanged event)
 * favicons / icons
 * publish to chrome store